vlang/v/doc/docs.md

 V is a statically typed compiled programming language designed for building maintainable software.

-It's similar to Go and is also influenced by Oberon, Rust, Swift.
+It's similar to Go and is also influenced by Oberon, Rust, Swift, Python.

 V is a very simple language.
 Going through this documentation will take you about half an hour, and by the end of it you will learn pretty much the entire language.

+The language promotes writing simple and clear code with a minimal amount of abstractions.

 Despite being simple, it gives a lot of power to the developer.
 Anything you can do in other languages, you can do in V.

 ## Hello World